FZambia/nord/README.md

 Download Nord binaries for your platform [here](https://github.com/FZambia/nord/releases/latest)

 Social network share, like, tweet, pin statistics for URL address, written in Go.
-Server originally developed for bluffy.net (not yet released)

 To get information about URL all you need is send HTTP GET request on running Nord: